stgm/scientific-programming-1/Reference/02 Installation Online/10 online (CS50 IDE).md

     touch hello.py

 Now we've created a file called `hello.py` inside of the folder `week1`.
 To verify that actually happened, you can execute another `ls`.
-The command `touch` checks wheter a file (in this case `hello.py`) already exists, and if not creates that file.
+The command `touch` checks whether a file (in this case `hello.py`) already exists, and if not creates that file.

 To open the file `hello.py` you have to use your mouse pointer to open the folder icon at the left hand side of the screen.
 First open the folder `~/workspace`, by clicking the triangle in front of it.
 Then do the same thing for the folder `week1`, and finally double click the file `hello.py`.
 Now a new tab has opened up called `hello.py` and this is where we can start programming!